aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 Suisei talked about the MUSIC RADIO episode in the own chatting stream.

 And the reason why Suisei really likes Toko

-- Toko is always interesting and positive.
+- Toko was always interesting and positive.
 - Toko can make Suisei laugh a lot.
-- Toko often joke on Suisei and the jokes won't be over-the-line.
+- Toko often joked on Suisei and the jokes won't be over-the-line.
-- Beside jokes, Toko also praise and support Suisei a lot.
+- Beside jokes, Toko also praised and supported Suisei a lot.
 - Mutual respect.
-Even they have known each other for more than a year and became pretty close friends, they can still keep a proper distance and won't let each other feel uncomfortable.
+Even they had known each other for more than a year and became pretty close friends, they can still keep a proper distance and won't let each other feel uncomfortable.

 Suisei also asked the clippers not to clip this because she felt pretty shy and worried about if Toko would see this.
 Well, the clip still got noticed by Toko and [something even more interesting](/timeline/2021/) happened a year later.